 - If visitors are allowed, they should follow physical distance guidelines, mask if physical distancing is not possible and not visit if they are ill.
-Gatherings above the limit established by the Governor’s Executive Order, currently set at 50 people, are not allowed.
+Gatherings above the limit established by the Governor’s Executive Order, currently set at 50 people indoors and 100 people outdoors, are not allowed.

 - Campsites are limited to a single household.
+At the discretion of the campground, campsite occupants may host additional overnight guests who are residents of Maine and other states exempted from testing and quarantine requirements.
 Each campsite must adhere to the gathering size limits as established by the Governor’s Executive Order.
+(Updated 8/14/20)

 - No walk-in site rentals at this time.